Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/README.md

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_Lights_Buttons.gif" width="900">

 ## Example 2: Lights and Buttons
-Using a breadboard to connect a button and an LED light, this example has identical Spacebrew publishers and subscribers
+Using a breadboard to connect a button and an LED light, this example has identical Spacebrew publishers and subscribers in the 'physical' and 'virtual' side of the project.
+Both the Unity and Python side publish button pressed events and subscribe to a toggle light event.
+On their own, pushing the button will not perform any action.
+However you can route the physical button to either the physical or virtual light in order to control it.
+When deployed on an iOS device you can tap the virtual button on the screen to control the lights.

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_SenseHat.gif" width="900">